BenjaminFaucher/Alpha-dissemination/README.md

 Data of Covid cases are retrieved from data repository hosted by the Center for Systems Science and Engineering at Johns Hopkins University (CSSE) and contained in `DataCSSE.csv`.

+## IDM

+The `IDM` concerns the International Dissemination Model.
+The code is provided in the `IDM.R` and `IDM_functions.R` files.
+To get the analysis of the paper, they must be used with the input data stored in `Input_IDM.RData`